gogetta69/TMDB-To-VOD-Playlist/README.md

 Overall this update should fix a lot of the problems I am sure that you were having.
 I'm learning as I go and the old code had a lot of mistakes that I have now fixed.

+## Updated (01/11/2024):

+Fixed the DaddyLive as well fixed an issue that was stopping the EPG from updating now that i.mjh.nz has disabled Pluto.
+Once they start updating Pluto again the links should start showing back within your app.

+DaddyLive has now started using AES Encryption within their playlist and i have added a fix within the hls_proxy.php for this.
+However, if you are using Tivimate you will need to use the included DADDYLIVE (tivimate).m3u8 file instead.
+I will continue to look for a more permanet solution but this is what I have for now.

+Files changed:

+hls_proxy.php<br>
+xmltv.php<br>
+live_play.php<br>
+generate_live_playlist.php<br>
+DADDYLIVE (tivimate).m3u8 - Included the DaddyLive m3u8 since Tivimate keeps restarting the stream when a key is used while proxing.
+If you are using Tivimate and notice the stream restarting every 5 seconds try using this m3u8.

 ## Legal Disclaimer